checkly/docs.checklyhq.com/site/content/docs/cli/_index.md

 npx checkly login
 ```

-After this, let's dry run the checks in your new project against the global Checkly infrastructure.
+After this, let's dry run the Checks in your new project against the global Checkly infrastructure.

 ```bash
 npx checkly test